vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 151

 Qualities distributed.
 Each one of these four (as- pects) hypostatize (avatarati) into three.
-They (thus) number twelve: Kešava etc; and they are the Presiding Deities of the twelve Suns of the twelve months.
+They (thus) number twelve: Keśava etc; and they are the Presiding Deities of the twelve Suns of the twelve months.
 Their locations by vertical markings (on the body of the devotee) are fixed.
-Amongst them (twelve), Kešava is gold-colour- ed and wears four Discuses; Nārāyaṇa, dark- coloured, wears four Conches; Madhava, gem- coloured, wears four Clubs; Govinda, moon- coloured, wears four Bows; Vishnu, lotus- blossom-coloured, wears four Ploughs;Madhusū- dana, lotus-coloured, wears four Maces; Trivi- krama, fire-coloured, wears four Swords;Vamana, young-Sun-coloured, wears four Vajras; Šri- dhara, lotus-coloured, wears four Shields; Hṛshikeša, lightning-coloured, wears four Maces; Padmanabha, sun-coloured, wears the Five Weapons; Damodara, indragopa-coloured bears four Cords.
+Amongst them (twelve), Keśava is gold-colour- ed and wears four Discuses; Nārāyaṇa, dark- coloured, wears four Conches; Madhava, gem- coloured, wears four Clubs; Govinda, moon- coloured, wears four Bows; Vishnu, lotus- blossom-coloured, wears four Ploughs;Madhusū- dana, lotus-coloured, wears four Maces; Trivi- krama, fire-coloured, wears four Swords;Vamana, young-Sun-coloured, wears four Vajras; Śri- dhara, lotus-coloured, wears four Shields; Hṛshikeśa, lightning-coloured, wears four Maces; Padmanabha, sun-coloured, wears the Five Weapons; Damodara, indragopa-coloured bears four Cords.

 Vibhava or Incarnate Manifestation (or objectification) is the assumption (by God) of Forms resembling those of the Order (of Crea- tion, in which He wills to appear).
 Ten of them152

-YATINDRA-MATA-DĪPIKĀ

 [Advent

 are reckoned as by far the most renowned.
 They are the unique incarnations: the Matsya, the Kurma etc. Of these the Matsya Incarna- tion was undertaken in order to overcome the Daityas who stole the Vedas, and restore them (viz., the Authority) to Brahma.
 The Kurma Incarnation was undertaken in order to extract ambrosia (amṛta), (from the Milk Sea), calculated to bestow (lasting) health and immortality on beings.
 The Varaha Incarnation was undertaken in order to raise His Consort (Earth from the ocean) that He may (thus) exemplify his power to) lift creatures drowned in the Ocean of worldliness (samsāra).
-The Narasimha Incar- nation was undertaken with a view to protect his protege (Prahlada) and kill the Asura (Hiranya-kašipu),-by springing out of a pillar.
+The Narasimha Incar- nation was undertaken with a view to protect his protege (Prahlada) and kill the Asura (Hiranya-kaśipu),-by springing out of a pillar.
 The Vamana Incarnation was undertaken in order to cleanse the worlds by means of water issuing from his lotus-feet (i.e. Gangā), by the transfigured (from Vamana) Trivikrama.
-The Parašurāma Incarnation was taken for the purpose of exterminating the wicked Kshatriyas.
+The Paraśurāma Incarnation was taken for the purpose of exterminating the wicked Kshatriyas.
 The Rama Incarnation was undertaken in order

 -